-Following the receipt of the Regulatory Authority approval the Early Oil Production System ("EOPS") became fully operational at the Amosing temporary production facility in June.
+The Early Oil Production System ("EOPS") has continued to operate at the Amosing temporary production facility.
 EOPS production levels have reached 2000 barrels of oil per day ("bopd") with all the crude oil being trucked from Turkana to Mombasa by road.
-To date, approximately 230,000 barrels of oil has been transported to Mombasa.
-The first lifting of sweet Kenyan crude oil stored in Mombasa is expected in the second half of 2019.
+To date, approximately 450,000 barrels of oil has been transported to Mombasa.
+The first lifting of 250,000 barrels of sweet Kenyan crude oil occurred from Mombasa in August 2019.